 As designers, we know that a happy home means a happy life.
-And in a year that’s been full of uncertainty and challenges, a little bit of happiness can go a long way.
-So taking small steps to improve your home isn’t just about creating a more stylish and functional space – it’s also a way to bring some much-needed positivity.
+And as we start a new year, a little bit of happiness can go a long way.
+So taking small steps to improve your home isn’t just about creating a more stylish and functional space – it’s also a way to bring some much-needed positivity for 2021.

 In many ways, caring for your space is caring for yourself, and by having a well-designed home, your personal outlook on life can shift.
 What you do in your home makes an impact on your daily life.
 And now that fall is here and outdoor activities become limited, we’ll all be indoors (and at home) even more.
 So now is the time to take advantage of small things can have an impact on your day to day mood; from keeping things clean, to displaying meaningful items, to adding the right color and lighting.

 So banish those negative thoughts, and let the positivity start flowing through your space.!
 And for you skeptics out there, we encourage you to at least give these 5 tips a chance.
 You never know what small change can bring big impact.

 Keep scrolling to see all our tips to help your home function (and feel) better.

 KEEP IT Clean